-What does a world full of intentional, grateful, and purpose-driven people look like?
+What does a world full of intentional, grateful, multi-passionate, and purpose-driven people look like?

 What if the primary metric for governments or marketers was simplicity instead of economic growth?

 Are we doomed to have overwhelming, over-committed, and superficial lives … or can we rediscover our birthright to have a meaningful, contribution-rich existence?